javieralaminos/weatherApp/README.md

 ### Backend

-Using hexagonal architecture (Ports and adapters).
+It's developed following hexagonal architecture (Ports and adapters).
 There is only one service, weather-service, with 2 drivers for serving the requests and one driven to store the data.

-This architecture allows to create new ports, new adapters and new services.
+This architecture allows to create new ports, new adapters and new services, decoupling the code.
 Some examples:

 - Adding a new driven port, for-fetching-data, that allows ingest data using and external website that serve the metrics.
 And a driver port to trigger a function that retrieve the data and store it
 - Add a new adapter, weather-repository-aurora-adapter, that allow changing the database without affecting the application bussines